Mostly contracting random maps: Random maps of one-dimensional diffeomorphisms

 Moreover, if $\sigma>0$, then

 where $c(\cdot)$ is a non-negative strictly convex function vanishing only at $\epsilon=0$. \end{enumerate}

 \end{mainprop}

-In dimension one, as well as for linear cocycles (see Theorem~\ref{cor:Furstenberg} and Remark~\ref{rem:SLLN-linear}) one can easily obtain the strong law of large numbers for Lyapunov exponents as a consequence of an extension due to Furstenberg~\cite[Lemma~7.3]{Fur:63} of Breiman's results.
+In dimension one, as well as for linear cocycles (see Theorem~\ref{cor:Furstenberg}), one can easily obtain the strong law of large numbers for Lyapunov exponents as a consequence of an extension due to Furstenberg~\cite[Lemma~7.3]{Fur:63} of Breiman's results (see Corollary~\ref{thm:Bierman-Furstenberg}).
 Note that this result does not require any contraction property.